Careers • News • Contact us •

 … contribute to the sharing of scientific knowledge with the general public

-To find out more and receive our visibility plan (in french), contact us, sciencepop@ircm.qc.ca
+To find out more and receive our visibility plan, contact us, sciencepop@ircm.qc.ca

-With Science POP, the IRCM is offering a scientific popularization event aimed at bringing together around science Quebec's main biomedical research players in, their next generation of scientists and the general public, in a spirit of healthy competition, exchanges and of learning.
-In keeping with the long tradition of collaboration between the IRCM and other research institutions in Quebec, this competition’s impact is intended to be provincial and collective.
-Above all, Science POP is thus a unique opportunity to create a healthy bridge between the scientific community and the population, by promoting the excellent work carried out in all the research institutions of the province and making it accessible to all.
+With Science POP, the IRCM is offering a scientific popularization event aimed at gathering around science Quebec's main biomedical research players, their next generation of scientists and the general public, in a spirit of healthy competition, exchanges and learning.
+In keeping with the long tradition of collaboration between the IRCM and other research institutions in Quebec, this contest’s impact is intended to be provincial and collective.
+Science POP is thus a unique opportunity to create a healthy bridge between the scientific community and the population, by promoting the excellent work carried out in all the research institutions of the province and making it accessible to all.

 The IRCM understands that this exercise only makes sense if it respects the fundamental principles that govern scientific thinking and give it its strength: observation, rigour and collegiality.
 Consequently, the IRCM is committed to take all necessary and commonly accepted measures to conduct Science POP with respect, transparency, fairness and impartiality.